alblandino/alblandino/README.md

 - 👯 I’m looking to collaborate.

-- 🌱 I’m currently learning Computer Vision with Tensorflow
+- 🌱 I’m currently learning: Blockchain Development with Rust

 - 📫 How to reach me **joel.alexander.jaime@gmail.com**